Namees-aLbayati/Payout-Dash/README.md

 Hello everybody, I'm Namees Albayati, I am a mom, a worker, and a developer, juggling all of these roles at the same time.
 Just imagine! :-D

 I worked on this assessment to showcase my abilities and demonstrate the value I can bring to your team.
-Although I couldn't complete it within the given time frame, I dedicated my down time to work on it.
+Although I couldn't fully complete it within the given time frame, I dedicated my down time to work on it.
 My current workload is quite demanding, and I expect it to continue for the next three weeks.

 I am confident that I can complete the assessment if provided with some additional time.
 I have plans to add more features to enhance its functionality, such as the ability to create separate payments by clicking on the buttons displayed in the table.